"Specimen" Refusal and How to Overcome This Refusal

 A specimen is a sample of how you actually use your mark with the goods and/or services identified in your application in the commercial marketplace (e.g., on your product packaging or website).
 It is not the same as the drawing of the mark, which shows only the mark you want to register.
 So, a specimen is generally what consumers actually see when they are trying to purchase your goods or services.

 A specimen for goods (products) usually shows the mark on the actual goods, on labels/tags affixed to the goods, on packaging, or in a product display for the goods (like a window display).
-Advertising materials are generally not acceptable as a specimen for goods, nor are press releases or materials used to carry out your daily business (e.g., invoices, packing slips, etc.).
+Advertising materials are generally not acceptable as a specimen for goods, nor are materials used to carry out your daily business (e.g., invoices, packing slips, etc.).

 The USPTO typically accepts the following specimens for goods:

 - A photograph of the product showing the mark directly on the product (e.g., the bottom of a coffee mug)

 - Product labels and tags showing the mark (e.g., the label on a t-shirt)

 - Product packaging showing the mark (e.g., detergent soap packaging)

 - Signage used in a product display at a store (e.g., a photograph of the display)